- Site Map

 While all poll locations are accessible to persons with disabilities, voters with physical and visual impairments are encouraged to vote at the advance polls.

 Voter Notification Card - When and where do I vote?

-A Voter Notification Card will be mailed to every address in September 2010 which will indicate the eligible voters associated with the address and where they vote for advance voting and on Election Day.
-If you do not receive a Voter Notification Card you may not be on the Voters' List.
+A voter identification notice will be mailed to every address in the fall of 2014 which will indicate the eligible voters associated with the address and where they vote for advance voting and on Election Day.
+If you do not receive a voter identification notice it is possible that you may not be on the Voters' List.

-Voters are encouraged to take the Voter Notification Card with them to the polls, as this speeds the voting process.
+Voters are encouraged to take the voter identification notice with them to the polls, as this speeds the voting process.